cnlohr/esp82xx/README.md

     git merge --squash dev
     git commit

-It might be good to create feature branches to develop individual features and merge them to `dev`.
+It might be good to create feature branches to develop individual features and merge them into `dev`.
-Then merge them from there to master or a hotfix branch for important quick-fixes.

 ### Submodule Updates

-Cope with submodules in top-level projects updates:
+Cope with submodule changes in top-level project:

- - Changes in the submodule:
+ - You made changes in the submodule and want to push them:

     ```
-    cd esp82xx
+    cd esp82xx   # is the submodules
-    # Make changes
+    # Make changes in esp82xx
     git commit -m 'Your Message'
     git push
     ```